Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Looking at that data, the connections of runners in the Melbourne Cup certainly don’t want to draw barriers 7, 15 or 18, as these three barriers have only seen one winner.
 The last time barrier 7 saw a Melbourne Cup winner was 100 years ago, in 1924!

-On the flip side, barrier 11 has seen a lot of success, with eight winners in the Melbourne Cup.
-The last winner from barrier 11 was in 2010 with Americain.
-Barrier 5 has also seen a great amount of success with seven winners, and the last winner was in 2013, thanks to Fiorente.
+On the flip side, barrier 5 and 11 have seen a lot of success, with eight winners each in the Melbourne Cup.
+The last winner from barrier 5 was in 2024 with Knight's Choice and for barrier 11, it was in 2010 with Americain.

 Melbourne Cup Form Guide